 HTI Book Reviews

-La evangelización y la misión de Dios: Una teología bíblica, by Philip Wingeier-Rayo.
+La evangelización y la misión de Dios: Una teología bíblica, por Philip Wingeier-Rayo.
 UMC General Board of Higher Education & Ministry, 2020.
-216 pages. $18.99.
+216 Pages. $18.99.

 Rev. Chauncey Diego Francisco Handy